 Type 1 diabetes is actually a chronic disease.
 In this type of diabetes, the cells in the pancreas which make insulin are destroyed, and the body is not capable of producing insulin.
-People should know that insulin is a hormone which helps the cells of our body use natural sugar for energy.
+People should know that insulin is a hormone that helps the cells of our body use natural sugar for energy.

 This natural sugar is also known by the name glucose.
 Our body gets this natural sugar from the food we consume.
 The hormone insulin allows this natural sugar to pass from our blood into the cells in our body.

 Our muscle tissues and liver store extra sugar, also known by the name blood glucose.
-This is actually released when we need extra glucose, like when we exercise, sleep or between meals.
+This is actually released when we need extra glucose, like when we exercise, sleep, or between meals.

 In this type of diabetes, the body cannot process sugar because of a lack of insulin.
 This leads to increased blood glucose levels and might cause long-term or short-term issues.

 This type of diabetes impacts around six million Americans.
-Type 1 is commonly diagnosed in adults who are younger than 30, children and infants.
+Type 1 is commonly diagnosed in adults who are younger than 30, children, and infants.

 Let’s begin by explaining the most common type 1 diabetes causes.

 The exact cause of this diabetes is unknown.
 But it is believed that this is an autoimmune disease, i.e. a condition in which the immunity mistakenly attacks the beta cells found in the pancreas.

 The beta cells are those who produce insulin.
 Also, it is unknown why the immunity attacks these cells.

 Same as the causes, the risk factors for this diabetes are poorly understood.
 But, some factors have been temporarily identified.